VSCode PDF extension

 ) on a separate new line.

-other text-centric streams such as CMaps, XMP metadata (XML), and PostScript Type 4 functions are not explicitly highlighted.
+other text-centric streams such as CMaps, XMP metadata (XML), and PostScript Type 4 functions are not explicitly syntax highlighted.

 Hover hints